ASD-Blueprint/desktop.gov.au/program/engagement/faq.md

 * Employees can work remotely on Protected documents and information, from anywhere in the world.
 * Employees can collaborate together on documents in real time, use video conferencing, instant messaging, and create document repositories to store and share information.
 * Organisations can move away from using unsecure, aging, and bespoke legacy system, and move to a modern, secure, and configurable systems that are well-supported by enterprise vendors such as Microsoft.
-* Organisations can share lessons learnt and best practice in deploying and configuring these enterprise systems and using the Blueprint on a Community Portal ().
+* Organisations can share lessons learnt and best practice in deploying and configuring these enterprise systems and using the Blueprint on a [Community Portal](https://community.desktop.gov.au/).
 They can also share lessons learnt about the business change required to enable using the technology.
 * Organisations can procure modern technology procured through WoG panels, achieving greater value for money.
 * In future updates the Blueprint, employees will be able to video conference, send emails, and collaborate on documents with employees from other organisations that use the Blueprint.